Chronicles of Mystery: The Tree of Life: Gibraltar

 In the yacht Sylvie got an impression that it might be him who kills people in front of her.
 Considering that the count mentions to her that he took the jug from Fatima when she died, even though his idea was to buy it from her.
 Since Fatima is dead, he decided to obtain jug for free.
-Sylvie gets nervous, and, while the count is asleep, at least she think that, after she added some sleeping pills in his tea, dials police over a dispatcher.
-She knocks on his door after it, and it turns out that he is not asleep.
-Suddenly, Sylvie remembers that the count mentioned about a gun, which apparently, he keeps in his room.
+Sylvie gets nervous, and, while the count is asleep, or at least she thinks that, after having added some sleeping pills in his tea, dials police over a dispatcher.
+She knocks on the count's door after it, and it turns out that he is not asleep.
+Suddenly, Sylvie remembers that the count mentioned about a gun that he apparently keeps in his room.
 Sylvie needs to distract him somehow.
 So, she goes to a control panel, and changes the course.
-After that, she awakes the count.
+After that, she awakens the count.
 While the count was messing with the controls, Sylvie snuck in and got a gun.
 After that she went to the control panel, and, by gun pointing at the count asked him to raise with hands up.
 After a brief discussion it turned out that he did not kill anybody, and he wasn't using Sylvie for an item gain (chronometer, chest, map, jug).
 As soon as the yacht was parked in Gibraltar, the police arrested the count.

 While he was interrogated by police, Sylvie tried to convince the cops that she made a mistake.
 The cops wouldn't let her leave with him.
 She remembered though, that the count had plenty of medications on his yacht, without which he won't survive even a minute in a cell, if he would be put in there.
 While she was looking for a medication, an intruder snicked into Saint-Germain's room.
 Sylvie sees a cane on the opposite side of the door, and locks the intruder in, by using it and a tie it with the rope, on the door.
 After that she alarms the police by running into a police department.
 In there, she gives a medication to an officer, which turned out to be unnecessary, because the count got cleared out of any wrongdoing.
 She also mentions about intruder, on which police got "enlighted", considering how rare crime is happening on the island.